dmnavushtanov/jira-ai-assistant/README.md

 The default model and provider can be changed in `src/configs/config.yml` or by setting `OPENAI_MODEL` and `BASE_LLM` in the environment.
 The flag `INCLUDE_WHOLE_API_BODY` controls whether validation prompts should return the full API bodies or only boolean indicators of their validity.

+Conversation memory can be enabled with `conversation_memory: true` in the same file.
+The number of previous questions remembered defaults to three and can be adjusted via `max_questions_to_remember`.
+When LangChain is available the agent uses a `ConversationBufferWindowMemory` of size `k`.
+If `k` is greater than three the buffer is combined with `ConversationSummaryMemory` so older turns are summarized automatically.
+When the limit is reached you'll be prompted to start a new conversation.

 ### Debug Logging

 When `DEBUG=true` the log level is set to ``DEBUG``.
 Colored output using the